-Having moved into your apartment you need to take care of your registration with the public utility provider, i.e., contracting electricity, water and sometimes gas or oil.
-However, not doing so does not mean that you will suddenly be without heating or electricity - you will always be covered by the so-called basic supply ("Grundversorgung"), which is a relatively expensive contract with Vattenfall, EON, both major electricity providers in Germany, or the local water provider.
+Having moved into your apartment you need to take care of your registration with the public utility providers, i.e., contracting electricity, water and sometimes gas or oil.
+However, not doing so does not mean that you will suddenly be without heating or electricity - you will always be covered by the so-called basic supply ("Grundversorgung"), which is a relatively expensive contract with Vattenfall, EON, both major electricity providers in Germany, or the local utility provider of the community.

 The basic supply of electricity, water and gas is usually provided by the "Stadtwerke", electricity providers owned by public shareholders (mainly the city itself), but which are mostly organized privately.